thbaylson/Obsidian-Notes/Cosmere/Cosmere/Shards/Shard.md

 - [[Domi]] (Possibly Dominion?)
 - [[Jesker]]

-I believe the Shards listed here may be more accurately called "First Degree Shards."
+I believe the Shards listed here may be more specifically called first degree Shards.
 They're direct splinters of Adonalsium.
-I think these Shards can splinter further to create Spren and Ceons, which might be considered "Second Degree Shards."
+I think these Shards can splinter further to create Spren and Ceons, which might be considered second degree Shards.
+So called Shardblades and Shardplate may also be second degree shards, but in the Physical Realm.